mostafijartisan/whereFilter/README.md

-# Core Idea of whereFilter Laravel package
+# Core idea of whereFilter Laravel package

 The package allows developers to dynamically apply `where` and `whereLike` filters to Eloquent queries without writing repetitive query-building logic in their controllers.